ondraz/bslog/README.md

 ## Features

-## Better Stack MCP vs bslog CLI

-Better Stack's MCP (Model Context Protocol) endpoints expose the same log storage that bslog queries, but they serve different workflows.
-Reference the [official MCP integration guide](https://betterstack.com/docs/getting-started/integrations/mcp/) for setup, and use the two side by side:

-- **Token footprint matters.** The stock MCP ships ~50 tools and consumes roughly 7 k tokens of system context before it does any useful work.
-If you need lean prompts or run on constrained models, that overhead is noticeable.

-- **Lean on MCP for quick context in chat-based tooling.** Assistants can run small ClickHouse snippets via MCP to summarize recent events without leaving the conversation.
-- **Reach for bslog when you need the full payload.** CLI commands stream nested JSON fields, respect your saved defaults, and integrate with pipes/`jq` for deeper debugging.
-- **Consider credential flow.** MCP sessions often require short-lived "Connect remotely" credentials, while bslog reads long-lived environment variables once per machine.
-- **Collaborate with both.** Share MCP snapshots with teammates for at-a-glance status, then dive into bslog to follow requests, inspect stack traces, or automate reporting.

 - **GraphQL-inspired query syntax** - Write queries that feel natural and are easy to remember
 - **Simple commands** - Common operations like `tail`, `errors`, `search` work out of the box
 - **Smart filtering** - Filter by level, subsystem, time ranges, or any JSON field